BlueMoon968/savethefridge/README.md

-# FreshKeep - Virtual Fridge App 🥬
+# SaveTheFridge - Virtual Fridge App 🥬

 A modern, responsive web application to track food expiration dates and reduce food waste.
 Built with React, Vite, and Tailwind CSS.